sciences-u-lyon/twitter-like/README.md

 #### live-server

 Because of ES2015 modules and ajax requests, the app needs a http server to run correctly.
-Install `live-server` (globally): `npm install -g live-server`.
-Then go to `app` with your terminal and run: `live-server`.
-Your default browser should automatically open at `http://127.0.0.1:8080/`.
+Open a new terminal window and run: `yarn start / npm start`.
+Your default browser should automatically open at http://127.0.0.1:8080/.
 From now on, every code you write within `app` will trigger a live reload, which means you don't need to refresh your page to see the last results.

 ## Assignments